swift-server-community/swift-aws-lambda-sam-dsl/README.md

-This PR shows proof-of-concept code to add a deployer plugin, in addition to the existing archiver plugin.
+This repo shows proof-of-concept code to add a deployer plugin to the [AWS Lambda Runtime for Swift](https://github.com/swift-server/swift-aws-lambda-runtime), in addition to the existing archiver plugin.
 The deployer plugin generates a SAM deployment descriptor and calls the SAM command line to deploy the lambda function and it's dependencies.

 ## Motivation